icub-tech-iit/documentation/docs/icub_microphones/icub_microphones.md

 yarpdev --device AudioRecorderWrapper --subdevice portaudioRecorder --start on the head pc104, you'll get audio from icub microphones.
 ```
 ### Simulate a microphone
+If you want to simulate a microphone, i.e. play a file from disk:
 ```xml
 yarpdev --device AudioRecorderWrapper --subdevice audioFromFileDevice --file_name myfile.wav --start
 ```